Lust, Caution: Hong Kong, 1938

+Shanghai, 1942

-Three years later, in Japanese-occupied Shanghai, Chia Chi again encounters Kuang, who is now an undercover agent of the Kuomintang (KMT) secret service, the Juntong, which is seeking to overthrow the Japanese occupation forces and the puppet government.
-Kuang enlists her into a renewed assassination plan to kill Yee, who has become head of the secret police department under the puppet government, and is responsible for torturing and executing resistance members working for the KMT.
-Chia Chi's advances to become Yee's mistress are reciprocated.
-During their first sexual encounter, Yee violently rapes Chia Chi.
-Over the next few weeks, their sexual relationship becomes more consensual and affectionate, stirring conflicting emotions in Chia Chi.
+Three years later, in Japanese-occupied Shanghai governed by the Wang Jingwei regime, Wong again encounters Kuang, who is now an undercover agent of the Kuomintang (KMT) secret service, the Juntong, which is seeking to overthrow the Japanese occupation forces and the puppet government.
+Kuang enlists her into a renewed assassination plan to kill Yee, who has become head of Wang Jingwei's secret police department, and is responsible for torturing and executing resistance members.
+Wong's advances to Yee are reciprocated.
+During their first sexual encounter, Yee violently rapes Wong.
+Over the next few weeks, their sexual relationship becomes more consensual and affectionate.

-When Chia Chi reports to her KMT superior officer, she exhorts him to carry out the assassination soon, so that she will not have to continue her sexual liaison with Yee, but she is told that the assassination needs to be delayed for strategic reasons.
-Chia Chi describes the emotional conflict she finds herself embroiled in, sentimentally bound to a man whom she is plotting to help assassinate.
-When Yee sends Chia Chi to a jewelry store with a sealed envelope, she discovers that he has arranged for a large and extremely rare six-carat pink diamond for her, to be mounted in a ring.
+When Wong reports to her KMT superior officer, she exhorts him to carry out the assassination soon, so that she will not have to continue her sexual liaison with Yee, but she is told that the assassination needs to be delayed for strategic reasons.
+Wong describes the emotional conflict she finds herself embroiled in, sentimentally bound to a man whom she is plotting to help assassinate.
+When Yee sends Wong to a jewelry store with a sealed envelope, she discovers that he has arranged for a large and extremely rare six-carat pink diamond for her, to be mounted in a ring.
 This provides the Chinese resistance with a chance to get at Yee when he is not accompanied by his bodyguards.

-Soon after, Chia Chi invites Yee to accompany her to collect the diamond ring.
-While entering the jewelry shop, she notices that all those involved in the assassination plot are undercover outside.
+Soon after, Wong invites Yee to accompany her to collect the diamond ring.
+While entering the jewelry store, she notices that all those involved in the assassination plot are undercover outside.
 When she puts on the ring, she is overcome by emotion and quietly urges Yee to leave.
 Understanding her meaning, he immediately flees the shop and escapes the assassination attempt.
 By the end of the day, most members of the resistance group have been captured.
-Yee's deputy was aware of the resistance cell, but did not inform Yee because he hoped to use the opportunity to catch their leader.
-In emotional turmoil, Yee signs the resistance members' death warrants.
-Chia Chi and the others are taken to a quarry to be executed.
-As the resistance members group are forced to their knees at gunpoint, a sad Kuang gazes at Chia Chi.
-Meanwhile, Yee sits on Chia Chi's empty bed in the family guest room while his wife asks him what is going on, since his secretary and two men had taken Chia Chi's belongings and some papers from his office.
-Yee tells her to keep quiet and to continue playing mahjong downstairs, to avoid letting anyone know of his affection for Chia Chi.
+Yee's deputy reports to him that they had been surveilling the cell for some time.
+An infuriated Yee demands to know why he was not informed, to which the deputy reluctantly cites Yee's relationship with Wong, before giving him the diamond ring they had recovered.
+Yee signs the resistance members' death warrants.
+Wong, Kuang and others are taken to a quarry to be executed.
+When Yee returns home that night, he sits on Wong's empty bed in the family guest room while his wife comes to ask him what is going on, since his secretary and two men took Wong's belongings and some papers from his office.
+Yee tells her that if anyone asks, she should say that Mrs. Mak has returned to Hong Kong, and then tells her to continue playing mahjong downstairs.
+He sits alone in the dark for a while before leaving the room.